bbzfc/bbzfc/docs/definition_of_tank_battle_portal.md

 # What's a Tank Battle Portal?

-Generally speaking, a **Tank Battle Portal** is a collection of resources enabling for a group of people to play together online, battling each other by controlling tanks inside a virtual **Game World**.
+Generally speaking, a **Tank Battle Portal** is a collection of resources enabling a group of people to play together online, battling each other by controlling tanks inside a virtual **Game World**.
 The project **bbzfc** will provide free open-source software to create such portals.
 The following resources will be managed by **bbzfc**: